g2384/Life-In-The-UK/Facts.md

 - If you don’t know which local authority you come under, you can find out by visiting www.aboutmyvote.co.uk and entering your postcode.
 You can also download voter registration forms in English, Welsh and some other languages.
 - The electoral register is updated **every year** in **September or October**.
 An **electoral registration form** is sent to every household and this has to be completed and returned with the names of everyone who is resident in the household and eligible to vote.
 - In **Northern Ireland** a different system operates.
 This is called **‘individual registration’** and all those entitled to vote must complete their own registration form.
 Once registered, people stay on the register provided their personal details do not change.
 For more information see the Electoral Office for Northern Ireland website at www.eoni.org.uk
-- By law, each local authority has to make its electoral register available for anyone to look at, although this has to be supervised.
+- By law, each local authority has to make its electoral register available for anyone to look at, although **this has to be supervised**.
 The register is kept at each local electoral registration Office (or council Office in England and Wales).
 It is also possible to see the register at some public buildings such as libraries.

 ### Where to vote